deepgram/web-next/content/blog/posts/live-transcribing-radio-feeds-js/index.md

 ---
-title: Transcribing Radio Broadcasts With Node.js
+title: "Transcribing Radio Broadcasts With Node.js"
-description: Learn how to use Deepgram to generate and store transcripts for your favorite radio stations.
-An excellent starting point to learn more about live transcription.
+description: "Learn how to use Deepgram to generate and store transcripts for your favorite radio stations.
+An excellent starting point to learn more about live transcription."
 date: 2022-07-25
 cover: https://res.cloudinary.com/deepgram/image/upload/v1658753935/blog/2022/07/live-transcribing-radio-feeds-js/cover.png
 authors: